COVID-19 - advice for alcohol licensing

 Officers are working to process licence applications within the prescribed period and deal with customer enquiries as promptly as possible.
 Due to reduced staffing, you may need to wait slightly longer than normal for a response, if this is the case, please bear with us.

 Licensing Act applications, hearings and requests are being addressed on a priority basis.
-We are happy to accept applications online, by email and/or by post, although applications served by mailing services may be delayed in the current climate.
+We are happy to accept applications online (Premises application guidance), by email and/or by post, although applications served by mailing services may be delayed in the current climate.

 Consideration shall be given to business critical matters which may involve deferring non urgent matters.
 Cases will be considered on their own merits in discussion with applicants.